-An awkward battle of wills ensued… And all the while Clare stood on the sidelines red-faced, her cheeks aflame with embarrassment.
+An awkward battle of wills ensued… And all the while Clare stood on the sidelines, her cheeks aflame with embarrassment.

 Gosh, how awful.
 Can you imagine?

 Actually, I don’t have to imagine very hard at all.
-Clare is my middle name (it’s not really – I don’t have one – but it would be kind of poetic if it were, so let’s just pretend).
 This actually happened to me, and my cheeks weren’t simply aflame with embarrassment, they were burning with shame.
-Which is terrible!

 As my dad started to get irritated and suspicious about our motives, I clearly remember feeling like a rabbit in headlights, waiting for my step-mum to end the silly pretence and come clean about why we needed to go.
-So the reality is that I did not write this anecdote because it’s funny, but because I think this perfectly illustrates the grave importance of being able to have a frank conversation with your child.
+So the reality is that while this anecdote may be mildly amusing, it also perfectly illustrates the grave importance of being able to have a frank conversation with your child.

 According to research conducted by Boots and P&G: